Intrahepatic Cholestasis of PregnancySymptoms, Doctors, Treatments, Advances & More

 An increased susceptibility to intrahepatic cholestasis of pregnancy typically has an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to increase the risk of developing the disorder.

-Lauren Ferrara is a Neonatologist and an Obstetrics and Gynecologist in New York, New York.
+Lauren Ferrara is a Neonatologist and an Obstetrics and Gynecologist practicing medicine in New York, New York.
 Dr. Ferrara is rated as an Elite provider by MediFind in the treatment of Intrahepatic Cholestasis of Pregnancy.
-Her top areas of expertise are Intrahepatic Cholestasis of Pregnancy, Placenta Previa, Methimazole Antenatal Exposure, Intrauterine Device Insertion, and Hormone Replacement Therapy (HRT).
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Intrahepatic Cholestasis of Pregnancy, Placenta Previa, Methimazole Antenatal Exposure, Intrauterine Device Insertion, and Hormone Replacement Therapy (HRT).

-Peter Dixon practices in London, United Kingdom.
-Mr. Dixon is rated as an Elite expert by MediFind in the treatment of Intrahepatic Cholestasis of Pregnancy.
-His top areas of expertise are Intrahepatic Cholestasis of Pregnancy, Cholestasis, Bile Duct Obstruction, and Diarrhea.
+Caroline Ovadia practices practicing medicine in London, United Kingdom.
+Ms. Ovadia is rated as an Elite expert by MediFind in the treatment of Intrahepatic Cholestasis of Pregnancy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Intrahepatic Cholestasis of Pregnancy, Cholestasis, Bile Duct Obstruction, and Biliary Hypoplasia.

 Summary: This observational prospective study will help to determine if an immune process similar to allograft rejection is responsible for the occurrence of an intrahepatic cholestasis of pregnancy (ICP).
 If so, it would suggest the potential benefit of immunomodulatory therapeutics.